Notgrove: Geography

-Former Railway
+Former railway

 Notgrove railway station was on the Banbury and Cheltenham Direct Railway.

 Notgrove Manor

 Notgrove manor was built in the 15th century but adapted and expanded in the 17th and 18th centuries.
 Further extension including the west wing was added by Cyril Cunard in the early 20th century.
 He sold it to another ship owner Alan Garrett Anderson in 1918.
 A fire damaged the house in 1936.
-In 1969 it was bought by David and Elzabeth Acland who developed the house and garden.
+In 1969 it was bought by David and Elizabeth Acland who developed the house and garden.

 Church

 The Church of St Bartholomew is the parish church which is dedicated to Saint Bartholomew.
 It is a Norman church, believed to be on the site of a Saxon cemetery.
-It houses effigies to the descendants of Richard Whittington (Dick Whittington).
+It houses effigies to the descendants of Dick Whittington.